ProfessorManhattan/docs-docker/readme-ci/example.md

 }
 ```

+*Note: Some CLI tools run without any arguments passed in.
+For example, the CLI tool `ansible-lint` runs by simply entering `ansible-lint` in the terminal.
+Our Docker images default command is to show the version so to get around this quirk you would run `ansible-lint .`.*

 ### Integrating with GitLab CI

 The main purpose of this project is to build a Docker container that can be used in CI pipelines.
 For example, if you want to incorporate this CI pipeline tool into GitLab CI project then your first step would be to create a `.gitlab-ci.yml` file in the root of your repository that is hosted by GitLab.
 Your `.gitlab-ci.yml` file should look something like this: